-This veggie-loaded turkey bolognese sauce is a great way to get extra veggies in at dinner.
+This veggie-loaded turkey bolognese is a family favorite at our house and a great way to get extra veggies in at dinner.

 Today I’m sharing one of our family favorite dinners, veggie-loaded turkey bolognese.
 Of course, I just call it “turkey bolognese” when I refer to it with the kids.